3kh0/bing-rewards/README.md

 Note: Original author took down the code from their GitHub.
 Author gave me permission to re-upload and maintain, but wishes to stay anonymous.

 # Bing Rewards
-An automated solution for earning daily Microsoft Rewards points in all categories (Edge browser, web, mobile, and quizzes/polls).
+An automated solution for earning daily Microsoft Rewards points in all categories (Edge browser, web, mobile, daily offers, more activities using Python and Selenium.

 ## Getting Started
 1. This solution requires Google Chrome which can be downloaded from https://www.google.com/chrome/browser/desktop/index.html.